Paweł Wielądek (2022) The Northern Lights Norway [Photograph] Unsplash

 As you set out on your night-time photography adventure, it’s crucial to understand that the intensity and clarity of the Aurora can vary significantly.
 Chasing the Northern Lights requires patience and a bit of luck, with factors like solar activity and local weather conditions playing a pivotal role.

-What often gets overlooked is that during these magical displays, the ambient light conditions are far from ordinary, which brings us to a photographer’s well-kept secret—filters.
+What often gets overlooked is that during these magical displays, the ambient light conditions are far from ordinary.
+This brings us to a photographer’s well-kept secret—filters.
 In the next section, I’ll cover filters‘ significant role in transforming your Northern Lights photography from good to great.

 The Crucial Role of Filters in Northern Lights Photography